 What is the I-65/I-70 North Split Project (North Split Project)?

-The North Split Project includes an upgrade of the existing interchange where I-65 and I-70 meet on the northeast side of downtown Indianapolis.
+The North Split Project is an upgrade of the existing interchange where I-65 and I-70 meet on the northeast side of downtown Indianapolis.
 The North Split is the second-most heavily traveled interchange in Indiana.
-Bridges in the interchange area require rehabilitation or replacement due to their poor structural condition.
-The North Split Project will also provide the opportunity to improve operations and efficiency for all users.
+Pavement and bridges in the interchange area require rehabilitation or replacement due to their poor structural condition.
+The North Split Project will also provide the opportunity to improve safety and operations for all users.

 Why is this happening now?

-Portions of the North Split interchange were built 50 years ago.
-The interchange is operating at full capacity and is at the end of its useful life.
+About 214,000 vehicles use the North Split interchange each day.
+Portions of the North Split interchange were built 50 years ago and the infrastructure is in poor condition.
+It is operating at full capacity and crash rates are higher than statewide averages for urban interstates.
+Traffic regularly slows or stops during peak travel periods.
+The interchange is at the end of its useful life.
 Specifically:

 - Deteriorating pavement requires constant repair and patching on the roadway and shoulders, which is expensive and disruptive for users

-- The current North Split interchange has many complex lane change configurations that create “weaving” conflicts as motorists cross paths to reach their destination.
-Weaving movements with high volumes of traffic are a major cause of congestion and reduced safety on interstates
+- The configuration of the existing interchange creates “weaving” conflicts as motorists cross paths to reach their destination.
+Weaving movements with high volumes of traffic are the primary cause of crashes and congestion in the North Split

 What is the purpose of the North Split Project?